canonical/launchpad-manual/how-to/develop-with-buildd.rst

 Image Setup
 -----------

-Consult the 'Launchpad Configuration' section of [[Soyuz/HowToUseSoyuzLocally|here]] to do the correct `manage-chroot` dance to register an image with launchpad.
+Consult the 'Launchpad Configuration' section of :doc:`use-soyuz-locally` to do the correct ``manage-chroot`` dance to register an image with launchpad.
 Without this, you will have no valid buildable architectures.

 User setup
 ----------